Which AI Chatbot Should You Pay For in 2026?

 Pay for Claude Pro If You Mostly Write and Read

 Claude Pro is the specialist's pick.
-The free plan already gives you Sonnet 5 -- a brand-new model that became the default for Free and Pro plans on June 30, 2026 -- so what $20 buys is headroom and range: much higher usage, access to more models including Fable 5 and Opus, the Research feature, Claude Code and Cowork, and Microsoft 365 and Outlook integration, per Claude's pricing page.
+The free plan already gives you Sonnet 5 -- a model that became the default for Free and Pro plans on June 30, 2026 -- so what $20 buys is headroom and range: much higher usage, the Opus tier, the Research feature, Claude Code and Cowork, and Microsoft 365 and Outlook integration, per Claude's pricing page.
 The annual deal ($17/month) makes it the cheapest of the big three if you commit for a year.

 Claude has no video generator and fewer consumer bells and whistles.
-What it has is a reputation for careful, natural writing and strong long-document work, which is exactly what a lot of people actually use AI for daily.
+What it has is a reputation for careful, natural writing and strong long-document work, which is exactly what a lot of people actually use AI for daily -- and, less advertised than Google's version of the same number, a 1-million-token context window.
+Anthropic's help centre says Opus 5 and Sonnet 5 support 1M tokens on all paid plans, so on long documents Claude Pro is not a step down from Google AI Pro.
 If you are curious what the Fable and Mythos model names mean, see Claude 5 Fable and Mythos, explained.

 What About Grok and the Budget Plans?